AdobeDocs/experiences-by-you.en/help/analytics/analysis-workspace/segmentation/segmentation-to-discover-new-insights.md

 ![Seg 12](assets/s12.png)

 The possibilities for using segments to find new insights are endless!
 This is simply a starting point.
-Try a few on your own and let the community know what you discover: [Adobe Analytics Community](https://experienceleaguecommunities.adobe.com/t5/adobe-analytics/ct-p/adobe-analytics-community) on Experience League or the [#Measure Slack](https://www.measure.chat/) community.
+Try a few on your own and let the community know what you discover: [[!DNL Adobe] [!DNL Analytics] Community](https://experienceleaguecommunities.adobe.com/t5/adobe-analytics/ct-p/adobe-analytics-community) on Experience League or the [#Measure Slack](https://www.measure.chat/) community.

 Happy segmenting!